Not quite a flat-bed, not quite a travel trailer, what is a pop up camper?

 Let's explore the basic features of a pop up camper, but models vary hugely.
 The towing capacity of your existing vehicle plays a role in determining the right pop up for you, so we’ve added links to several articles that will help you determine the right option for you.

-As you’d expect, a pop up camper’s exact features are affected primarily by price.
-A new pop up camper ranges from about $7,000 to well over $20,000.
+As you’d expect, a pop-up camper’s exact features are affected primarily by price.
+A new pop-up tent camper ranges from about $7,000 to well over $20,000.
 The average price is around $12,000.
 Balancing cost and weight is a key consideration with pop up campers.
+You can find more details on pricing for tent trailers in this article.

 Evaluate carefully what features you and your family really need.
 Think about: